Regular Expressions

 Note

-In the example above we observe that regular expressions can match patterns that appear anywhere in the input string.
-In Python, this behavior differs depending on the method used to match the regex—some methods only return a match if the regex appears at the start of the string; some methods return a match anywhere in the string.
+In the preceding example, we observe that regular expressions can match patterns that appear anywhere in the input string.
+In Python, this behavior differs depending on the method used to match the regex—some methods only return a match if the regex appears at the start of the string; other methods return a match anywhere in the string.

 We can make patterns more flexible by using a character class